6 Social Media Posts Ideas for Authors!

 Creating social media post ideas for authors can be a real struggle.
 If you’re feeling a little out of your depth, don’t panic.
 We’ve all been there.

-Once the final edits are done, and you hit publish on your book, what’s next?
+Once the final edits are done and you hit publish on your book, what’s next?
 It’s up to you to get your book into the world and in front of potential readers.
 Social media is just one of the many aspects of marketing for self-published authors, and best of all, it won’t cost you a cent if you do it right.

 However, if you’re struggling to find the time to create social media posts or don’t have the creativity to create professional-looking social media posts, don’t hesitate to reach out and contact us directly.
+Be sure to check out our article on using Amazon keywords correctly.

 In the following article, we’ll take a look at six of the most popular social media post ideas for authors, including the following: